Peatland: Types

-For botanists and ecologists, the term peatland is a more general term for any terrain dominated by peat to a depth of at least 30 cm, even if it has been completely drained (i.e., a peatland can be dry, but a mire by definition must be actively forming peat).
+For botanists and ecologists, the term peatland is a general term for any terrain dominated by peat to a depth of at least 30 cm, even if it has been completely drained (i.e. a peatland can be dry).
+A peatland that is still capable of forming new peat is called a mire, while drained and converted peatlands might still have a peat layer but are not considered mires as the formation of new peat has ceased.